Pharmacy Residency Program - Sarasota

 The PGY1 pharmacy residency program at Sarasota Memorial builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists who will be skilled in diverse patient care, practice management, leadership, education.
 Our goal is to create a welcoming environment where people from all walks of life feel valued and respected.
 We recognize the value of individuals with diverse backgrounds, abilities, experiences, and perspectives, and encourage them to fulfill their full potential within the pharmacy profession and in our community.
 Residents who successfully complete this program will be prepared to provide medication-related care of patients with a wide range of conditions, seek board certification in pharmacotherapy (i.e., BCPS), and pursue advanced education and training opportunities including postgraduate year two (PGY2) pharmacy residencies.

-Six (6) PGY1 residency positions are available for the 2025 – 2026 year.
-The year-long residency will consist of a one-week hospital and department orientation followed by a month-long service/training rotation, ten (10) one month-long rotations (including 3 electives), and longitudinal experiences for leadership, medication safety, projects, teaching/education, and service.
+Four (4) PGY1 residency positions are available for the 2026 – 2027 year.
+The year-long residency will consist of a one-week hospital and department orientation followed by a month-long service/training rotation, ten (10) one month-long rotations (including 3 electives), and longitudinal experiences for leadership, projects, teaching/education, and service.
 Residents will also be given an opportunity to participate in a formal Teaching Certificate Program offered by the University of South Florida College of Pharmacy.

-The resident will complete FIVE of the following core rotations, which include:
+The resident will complete SEVEN of the following core rotations, which include:

 • Acute Pain Management